-The Probe Set PS-400 consists of three probes.
+The Probe Set PS-500 consists of four probes.
 One of these probes is a magnetic field (or H-field) sensing probe.
-The other two are electric field (or E-field) sensing probes.
-These probes were specifically designed to find EMI noise sources in electronic systems.
-They generate an output voltage which can be observed with a 50 ohm RF instrument such as a spectrum analyzer or an RF receiver.
+There are two electric field (or E-field) sensing probes.
+The fouth probe is a voltage sensing probes All four probes were specifically designed to find EMI noise sources in electronic systems.
+They provide an output voltage which is usually observed with a 50 ohm RF instrument such as a spectrum analyzer or an RF receiver and the optional preamplifier inline.